junxit/us-congress-bills-113/bill.md

 - **(d)** *Committees specified* The committees specified in this subsection are—
   - **(1)** the Committee on Foreign Relations, the Committee on Armed Services, and the Select Committee on Intelligence of the Senate; and
   - **(2)** the Committee on Foreign Affairs, the Committee on Armed Services, and the Permanent Select Committee on Intelligence of the House of Representatives.

+## § 11.
+Rule of construction

+Nothing in this Act or an amendment made by this Act shall be construed as an authorization for the use of military force.